zhiayang/mkvtaginator/README.md

 often be lots of font attachments.
 Adding the cover art at the end, after the fonts, has been known to prevent programs from seeing the cover art.

-Thus, this program will always ensure that the cover art attachment is the first attachment in the file.
+Thus, `mkvtaginator` will always ensure that the cover art attachment is the first attachment in the file.
 If there are no other attachments, it is straightforward.
 If not, then the first attachment is extracted to a temporary file, replaced with the cover art, and the temporary file is attached back to the end of the file as the last attachment.

-Note that `mkvtaginator` is not indempotent in terms of cover art; running it multiple times on the same file (with in-place editing) will cause lots of cover-art attachments to pile up in the file.
+If the first attachment (and only the first) is detected to be cover art (with mime type `image/jpeg` or `image/png`, and name
+`cover.{png,jpg}`), then it is simply replaced outright -- the old cover art will not be extracted and re-attached.
+This prevents cover art attachments from "accumulating" when `mkvtaginator` is run mutliple times on the same file.
+To disable this behaviour, use `--no-smart-replace-cover-art`.

 ### Contributing